-What is being written about the Peace Process?
+What is being written about the Peace Process in Colombia?

 The director of the Agency for Reincorporation and Normalization, Andrés Stapper, made public the results of the National Registry of Reincorporation, which surveyed 10415 ex-combatants in 431 municipalities.
 The study pointed out that only 4% of those who left their weapons want to enter the labor market, the vast majority dream of doing their own projects.
 National Council of Reincorporation, a joint body between the Government and the Farc, has approved 23 productive projects that had benefited 1,600 people with an investment of 18 billion pesos.